-\Mercury content is given in μg Hg/g wet-weight tissue.
-The dose injected was 100 μg Hg/kg bw.
-Each figure is the mean of 10 animals.
+\ Mercury content is given in μg Hg/g wet-weight tissue.

 In the in vitro studies (experiment III) the ratio between the mercury content of plasma and whole blood was 0.1 for the organic compounds and 0.8 for the inorganic compounds.
 This indicates that organic mercury compounds were chiefly bound to the erythrocytes in the blood, whereas the inorganic compounds were bound to the plasma.